 I’m an east coast girl at heart, but I’ve never been in love with east coast beaches.
 All that sun and sand, and all those people trying to inch onto your blanket space.
 I may have enjoyed it when I was in high school, but those days are long gone.
-Luckily we had a chance to visit the Pacific Coast not too long ago, and that changed everything for me.
-I’m a convert — totally in love with the rugged cliffs and pounding waves of Coastal Oregon and Northern California.
+Luckily we had a chance to visit the Oregon Coast not too long ago, and that changed everything for me.
+I’m a convert — totally in love with the rugged cliffs and pounding waves of the Pacific Northwest.
 One of our all-time favorite road trips is on Oregon Coast Highway 101, also known as the Pacific Coast Scenic Byway.
-Here are some highlights from the trip that we loved.
+It’s the perfect road trips for outdoor lovers, as there are ample spots to stop along the route for hiking and camping.
+Here are some of our favorite stops on an Oregon Coast Road Trip.

 The Lewis and Clark National Historic Park in Oregon celebrates the end of Lewis and Clark’s journey.
 How exciting that must have been for them catch their first glimpse of the Pacific Ocean after two years of roughing it in the wild west.
 We visited Fort Clatstop, a replica of the winter encampment built by the Corps of Discovery in 1805.
 We visited during the peak season, and the reenactors put on quite a show for us, showing us how to make candles, play traditional games, and tan buckskin.